canmod/iidda/README.md

 > We’ve been noticing occasional temporary server issues that may cause the links below to fail.
 > Please [open an issue](https://github.com/canmod/iidda/issues) to let us know, and try again a bit later.
 We're working on it and thanks for your patience!

+> [!IMPORTANT]
+> Good news.
+Looks like our collaborators have issued a fix for this server issue.
+We are monitoring the situation.

 | Description                                            | Links                                                                                                                                                                                                                                        | Size   | Compressed | Breakdown          | Shortest Frequency                   | Time Range | Command to [reproduce](#reproducing-iidda-datasets)                     |
 | ------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------ | ---------- | ------------------ | ------------------------------------ | ---------- | ----------------------------------------------------------------------- |